 - Enjoy free popcorn and watch the movie “Up!” while discussing the secondary major in gerontology with faculty, staff and students.
 Discover how the secondary major fits in with any major across campus and learn about the new gerontology club, which connects students with older adults through intergenerational activities.
 167 Justin Hall.

 - Graduate students in communication sciences and disorders will provide free hearing screenings in the audiological suite of the Speech and Hearing Center.
 9 a.m. to 2 p.m.
 127 Campus Creek Complex.

 - Children are invited to create their own K-State picture storybook.
 132 Campus Creek Complex.

 Other events will take place at colleges and departments throughout the university’s Manhattan, Salina and Olathe campuses.
 Visit the All-University Open House website to learn more about the annual event.

-This article was posted on Friday, April 4, 2014, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Friday, April 4, 2014, and is filed under Applied Human Sciences, Center on Aging, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.